Participer au site avec un Tip

 Each event occurs at the zeros of a continuous function of time and

-a float.
+float.
 The solver will find an accurate value of `t` at which

 ``event(t, y(t)) = 0`` using a root-finding algorithm.
-By default, all
+By default,

-terminal: bool, optional
+terminal: bool or int, optional

-Whether to terminate integration if this event occurs.
+When boolean, whether to terminate integration if this event occurs.

 Implicitly False if not assigned.